yashtrivedi2000/Dapp-Chain/README.md

 > React dev server, HardHat blockchain, deploy terminal, code IDE, and frontend browser.

-✏️ Make small changes to `YourContract.sol` and watch your app auto update!
+✏️ Make small changes to `ConsumerRole.sol` and watch your app auto update!

 🔁 You can `yarn deploy` any time and get a fresh new contract in the frontend: